blepping/ComfyUI-bleh/README.md

 # BLEH

-A ComfyUI nodes collection... eventually.
+A ComfyUI nodes collection of utility and model patching functions.
+Also includes improved previewer that allows previewing batches during generation.

 ## Features

-1. Better TAESD previews (see below)
+1. Better TAESD previews (see below).
-2. Allow setting seed, timestep range and step interval for HyperTile (look for the [`BlehHyperTile`](#blehhypertile) node)
+2. Allow setting seed, timestep range and step interval for HyperTile (look for the [`BlehHyperTile`](#blehhypertile) node).
-3. Allow applying Kohya Deep Shrink to multiple blocks, also allow gradually fading out the downscale factor (look for the [`BlehDeepShrink`](#blehdeepshrink) node)
+3. Allow applying Kohya Deep Shrink to multiple blocks, also allow gradually fading out the downscale factor (look for the [`BlehDeepShrink`](#blehdeepshrink) node).
 4. Allow discarding penultimate sigma (look for the `BlehDiscardPenultimateSigma` node).
 This can be useful if you find certain samplers are ruining your image by spewing a bunch of noise into it at the very end (usually only an issue with `dpm2 a` or SDE samplers).
 5. Allow more conveniently switching between samplers during sampling (look for the [BlehInsaneChainSampler](#blehinsanechainsampler) node).
 6. Apply arbitrary model patches at an interval and/or for a percentage of sampling (look for the [BlehModelPatchConditional](#blehmodelpatchconditional) node).